-The GSMA appoints a panel of Auditors, from which participating Equipment Vendors can select one to audit their design, development, implementation, and product maintenance processes.
-The Auditor contracts directly with the Equipment Vendor.
-Results of the audit are documented in the Audit Report.
-If the Equipment Vendor is considered by the Auditor to be NESAS compliant, having satisfied all of the NESAS security requirements, a copy of the Audit Summary Report may be published on the GSMA's NESAS Web Site [11].
+The GSMA appoints a panel of Audit Organisations, from which participating Equipment Vendors can select one to Audit their Vendor Development and Produce Lifecycle Processes The selected Auditing Organisation appoints an Audit Team, which applies the NESAS methodology for the Audit, as defined by GSMA.
+Results of the Audit are documented in the Audit Report.
+If the Equipment Vendor is considered by the Audit Team to be NESAS compliant, having satisfied all of the NESAS security requirements, a copy of the Audit Summary Report may be published on the GSMA's NESAS Web Site [11].